 There is the opportunity to take part in the Spanish exchange in Year 10.
-(Our visit to our exchange school, in San Sebastian, will either overlap with May half-term or work experience in September of year 11.)
+(Our visit to our exchange school, in San Sebastian will overlap with May half-term.)

 Students will be provided with a complete list of vocabulary and grammar to assist them in their independent learning.